 The Tribunal further found that Mr Ford and Mr Owen had failed to disclose that the products were failing.
 The failure of Key Data ultimately led to consumer losses of £450m.

 Have lessons been learned?

 The total amount in 2019 fines is significantly higher than FCA Fines in 2018 - by roughly sixfold!
 Perhaps, as the FCA Fines in 2020 were half the level of 2019 (around £200 million).
-And the FCA Fines in 2021 are even lower.
+And the FCA Fines in 2021 and in 2022 are even lower.
 However, such huge penalties for a few companies should clearly warn any companies who aren't taking financial compliance as seriously as they might.

 Want to learn more about FCA Compliance?

 If you'd like to stay up to date with FCA best practices, industry insights and key trends across regulatory compliance, digital learning, EdTech, and RegTech news, subscribe to Skillcast Compliance Bulletin.